 - Statutory liability exemptions for political subdivisions, lenders, trustees, fiduciaries, innocent landowners, prospective purchasers and contiguous property owners

 There are several liability protections that may form the basis for a Comfort Letter.
 The three most commonly requested types are: Bona Fide Prospective Purchaser (BFPP), Lender, and Contaminated Aquifer.

 The Program provides liability clarification for stakeholders that qualify for either a liability defense or application of an enforcement discretion policy.
-The Program also addresses the potential for IDEM to require a cleanup based on comparing site conditions to objective, risk-based standards found in the Remediation Closure Guide (RCG).
+The Program also addresses the potential for IDEM to require a cleanup based on comparing site conditions to objective, risk-based standards found in the Risk-based Closure Guide (R2).
 Often these letters include the use of an institutional control in the form of requiring recordation of an environmental restrictive covenant (ERC) on the deed for the Site to ensure land uses do not result in contaminant exposure.